futape/gustav/Dev-API:-GustavMatch.md

 ###`private array $highlight`

-The source file's searched properties, HTML encoded and matching parts highlighted using `<mark>`.
+The properties of the source file that correspond to the supported properties.
+The values are HTML encoded and matching parts highlighted using `<mark>`.